flashcordon/big-history/Histoire-système-solaire.md

 Reconnaissance Orbiter and the Mars Odyssey spacecraft.
 These results suggest that there is not enough CO2 remaining on Mars to provide significant greenhouse warming were the gas to be emplaced into the atmosphere; in addition, most of the CO2 gas in these reservoirs is not accessible and thus cannot be readily mobilized

-Both CO2 and H2O can be adsorbed onto individual grains in the regolith and megaregolith16,17.
-This process involves a physical (as opposed to chemical) bonding at the level of the individual molecule.
-The amount of gas that can adsorb onto a grain depends on the specific surface area of the grain, which in turn depends on the composition and size/shape of the grain at the molecular level.

-If we take a high estimate of 0.01 g CO2 per gram of weathered regolith, and an estimated total regolith equivalent thickness of 100 m, there could be as much as 100 g CO2 cm–2 adsorbed within the subsurface.

-If the full 100 g CO2 cm–2 could be emplaced into the atmosphere, it would provide the equivalent pressure of about 40 mbar.

 CO2 can be locked up in carbon-bearing minerals.
 Carbonate minerals were believed for a long time to be